AkramGalal/deploying-prometheus-grafana-K8s-using-helm/README.md

-# Monitoring Multi-Tier Java Web Application on Kubernetes with Prometheus & Grafana (Helm)
+# Monitoring Multi-Tier Java Web Application on K8s with Prometheus & Grafana (Helm)

 This project demonstrates how to deploy and monitor a multi-tier Java web application on a Kubernetes (K8s) cluster.
 It extends the base application deployment by installing **Prometheus** and **Grafana** (via Helm charts) to collect metrics and visualize application and cluster performance.